andryushchenko/AInq.Optional/README.md

 ## New in 3.0

-For version 3.0 this lib was compketely rewriten with some **breaking changes**
+For version 3.0 this lib was completely rewriten with some **breaking changes**

 - All types are now `class` instead of `struct`
 - Remove some logically obscure methods